 According to the United Nations:

 Domestic abuse, also called “domestic violence” or “intimate partner violence,” can be defined as a pattern of behavior in any relationship that is used to gain or maintain power and control over an intimate partner.
-Abuse is physical, sexual, emotional, economic or psychological actions or threats of actions that influence another person…Domestic abuse can happen to anyone of any race, age, sexual orientation, religion, or gender.
+Abuse is physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person…Domestic abuse can happen to anyone of any race, age, sexual orientation, religion, or gender.
 It can occur within a range of relationships and affects people of all socioeconomic backgrounds and education levels.

 We are in a dire situation as the negative effects of domestic violence affect society at large.
 Victims of intimate partner violence lose a total of eight million days of paid work each year, according to the National Coalition Against Domestic Violence.
-Children living in an abusive household have a higher chance of being in abusive relationships, as either the oppressor or the victim may have adverse health issues because of trauma later in life.
-Survivors may also experience PTSD, depression, anxiety attacks, suicidal ideation, physical ailments, lack of energy, self-hate, low confidence, amongst many other physical and emotional problems.
+Children living in abusive households have a higher chance of being in abusive relationships, as either the oppressor or the victim may have adverse health issues because of trauma later in life.
+Survivors may also experience PTSD, depression, anxiety attacks, suicidal ideation, physical ailments, lack of energy, self-hate, and low confidence, amongst many other physical and emotional problems.

 Domestic violence is an urgent public health crisis, even more so during COVID-19, including in the Muslim community.
 While some research during the pandemic had initially suggested that domestic violence numbers were down, the rate had actually increased, but victims were living with their abusers and were too afraid to report the abuse.
-According to Centers for Disease Control and Prevention (CDC), 1 in 4 women experience some form of intimate partner violence in their lifetime in the United States, but it may be much higher in the Muslim community.
+According to the Centers for Disease Control and Prevention (CDC), 1 in 4 women experience some form of intimate partner violence in their lifetime in the United States, but it may be much higher in the Muslim community.
 Statistics in our community are much needed to understand the gravity of this issue and address the problem at hand.

 What do you believe are some common misconceptions about domestic violence?

-Some of the most common misconceptions are that domestic violence only happens in families that are low income and have low levels of education.
+Some of the most common misconceptions are that domestic violence only happens in families that are low-income and have low levels of education.
 Another is that only women who are married and brought from abroad are at risk of being abused.
 Most victims believe that they are the rare minority because domestic violence is not talked about openly.
 There is a stigma attached and hence the general attitude is to grin and bear it, especially for those who feel the pressure to stay in an abusive relationship due to children or financial dependence.
 The victim is usually convinced by the perpetrator that it is their fault.
 This leads to shame — which is a significant barrier to seeking help.
 We need to raise consciousness by educating on an individual level, as well as getting involved in policymaking.
 According to the CDC, on average, 24 people per minute are victims of abuse by an intimate partner in the United States.
 Over the course of a year, that equals more than 12 million women and men.

 How have Islamic values/principles inspired you to work with NISA?
 Are there any hadith/Quran verses that address domestic violence?